Raytown South alum wins bronze at World Athletics Championships

 BUDAPEST, Hungary. — A Raytown South alum made quite the impression at one of the biggest track & field events, the World Athletics Championships.

-Quincy Hall finished in third place, earning a bronze medal and finishing with a personal best time of 44.37.
+Quincy Hall finished in third place in the men’s 400m final, earning a bronze medal and finishing with a personal best time of 44.37.
 He finished behind Jamaica’s Antonio Watson and Great Britain’s Matthew Hudson-Smith.

 Hall’s performance even earned him a shoutout from NBA legend Magic Johnson on social media.

 The 25-year-old has had a decorated track career up to this point.
-He won two state titles in the 400 meters at Raytown South while setting multiple school records.
+He won two state titles in the 400m at Raytown South while setting multiple school records.